Andreja28/FES-API/README.md

-`type` field must be either `cwl` or `toil` `workflow-template` field specifies the template from which the workflow will be created
+`type` field must be either `cwl` or `toil` `workflow-template` field specifies the template from which the workflow will be created `metadata` field specifies some description of the workflow that is being created

 Creating workflow from `toil` template:
 ```bash